-83. WHAT VOTE IS NEEDED TO REVERSE OR MODIFY A STAFF DECISION?
+82. WHAT VOTE IS NEEDED TO REVERSE OR MODIFY A STAFF DECISION?

-All decisions by the Board to reverse or modify a decision by a staff member require a majority vote.
+All decisions by the Board to reverse or modify a decision by a staff member require a majority vote in favor of reversal or modification.

-84. CAN THE BOARD IMPOSE CONDITIONS ON AN APPROVAL?
+83. CAN THE BOARD IMPOSE CONDITIONS ON AN APPROVAL?

 Yes.
 If the Board approves a variance, a special use permit or a major subdivision, the Board can attach conditions to the approval, with or without the consent of the applicant, which the Board concludes are reasonably related to an impact or impacts of some feature of the application which requires additional measures beyond the normal requirements of the UDO.
 Conditions which simply reiterate requirements of the UDO are unnecessary and are disfavored.
-There are limits to the conditions which can be adopted as this in an area in which the appellate courts of North Carolina have been active in interpreting the latitude for such conditions under the law.
+There are limits to the conditions which can be adopted as this in an area under the UDO, the North Carolina General Statutes and case law.
 If off-site improvements are considered by the Board as conditions for approval, the Board should generally seek legal guidance before requiring off-site improvements as conditions.

-85. IF A VOTE IS TAKEN THAT HAS THE EFFECT OF ENDING THE CASE, CAN THE BOARD VOTE ON THE OTHER ISSUES WHICH WOULD BE DECIDED IF AN APPLICATION WERE APPROVED?
+84. IF A VOTE IS TAKEN THAT HAS THE EFFECT OF ENDING THE CASE, CAN THE BOARD VOTE ON THE OTHER ISSUES WHICH WOULD BE DECIDED IF AN APPLICATION WERE APPROVED?

 Yes.
 When requested by a party, the Chair, or any member of the Board, upon motion, second and majority vote, the Board may take provisional votes as to any and all issues which have not been reached in the Board's deliberation, even though an application or permit has been denied upon a preliminary vote which prohibits the Board from granting it.
 For example, if the first question in an application for a variance is decided against the applicant, the Board, using this procedure, can nevertheless take provisional votes as to each other issue in the case which would have to have been decided if the negative vote had not occurred.
+However, such provisional consideration and votes are not required, and if not made then all parties retain their rights to litigate such issue(s) following any decision on appeal that does not affirm the Board's decision.

-86. WHAT INFORMATION SHOULD BE INCLUDED IN A MOTION?
+85. WHAT INFORMATION SHOULD BE INCLUDED IN A MOTION?

 A motion by a Board member should usually include at least a brief statement of the reason(s) for the motion and may cite specific, adopted findings of fact as the basis for the motion.
-(See §§78-79)

-87. CAN BOARD MEMBERS DISCUSS A CASE ONCE THE DECISION HAS BEEN MADE?
+86. CAN BOARD MEMBERS DISCUSS A CASE ONCE THE DECISION HAS BEEN MADE?